catios/cati/doc/developer/api/package/Pkg.md

     :   Returns list of packages

     `compare_version(a, b)`
-    :   Compares two versions
+    :   Compares two versions.
-        if 1 is returned means a is upper than b if 0 is returned means a equals b if -1 is returned means a is less than b
+        if 1 is returned means a is upper than b. if 0 is returned means a equals b. if -1 is returned means a is less than b.

     `get_last_version(versions: list)`
     :   Gets a list from versions and returns latest version in that list